-As the nearest metropolitan statistical area, the City also administers a portion of the HOPWA grant funding for San Benito County.
-The Housing Department coordinates with San Benito County staff to administer approximately \$300,000 annually in rental assistance for eligible residents.
-Under HUD regulations, the City may use up to 7% of the annual HOPWA allocation for administrative costs related to program management and compliance.
+San Benito County partners with the City of San Jose, which is a major entitlement jurisdiction in the Metropolitan Statistical Are.
+Housing Department staff coordinates with San Benito County staff to administer approximately \$300,000 annually in rental assistance for eligible residents.
+Under HUD regulations, the City may use up to 3% of the annual HOPWA allocation for administrative costs related to program management and compliance.